Yiling-J/theine/README.md

 ### hit ratios

 All hit ratio benchmarks use small datasets and finish in seconds/minutes, better to try Theine yourself and focus on whether the cache exceeds your performance needs and has the desired capabilities.
-You may also notice that in ucb bench, LRU has a higher hit ratio.
-Take a look this: [cache performing worse than LRU](https://github.com/ben-manes/caffeine/issues/106) if you are interested.

 Source Code: https://github.com/Yiling-J/theine/blob/main/benchmarks/trace_bench.py